-The Western Canadian Sedimentary Basin (WCSB) is one of North America’s most prolific natural gas production basins, and it is of key importance to the Canadian economy.
+The Western Canada Sedimentary Basin (WCSB) is one of North America’s most prolific natural gas production basins and is of key importance to the Canadian economy.

-Given the production of natural gas in Alberta and B.C., the most important issue for WCSB producers is getting their product into other markets.
+Given the production of natural gas in Alberta and B.C., an important requirement for WCSB producers is getting their product into other markets.
 To be competitive, access to markets through well-positioned pipeline assets is critical.

-The routes we’re investigating are subject to change and would add multiple pipeline sections and compressor station unit additions to our existing assets in three key areas:
+The Project added multiple pipeline sections and compressor station unit additions to our existing assets in three key areas:

 Broad engagement on project study areas

-Anticipated Section 52 Project Description filing to the National Energy board (NEB), now called the Canada Energy Regulator (CER)
+Section 52 Project Description filed to the National Energy board (NEB), now called the Canada Energy Regulator (CER)

 Documents and maps

-The pipeline additions will generally follow our existing NGTL pipeline corridors in western Alberta.
-The routes we’ve chosen would add multiple pipeline sections to our existing assets along our Grande Prairie Mainline and Edson Mainline pipeline assets.
+The pipeline additions generally follow our existing NGTL pipeline corridors in western Alberta.
+Their routes add multiple pipeline sections to our existing assets along our Grande Prairie Mainline and Edson Mainline pipeline assets.

 The 2021 NGTL System Expansion Project is governed according to regulations outlined by the Canada Energy Regulator (CER), which replaced the National Energy Board (NEB) on August 28, 2019.
 For more information about the CER web site.